Introduction and Background

 - Publish Ordinance Summary and Record Ordinance– December 2020

 Related Information and Documents

-For questions regarding this amendment of the Westside District, please contact CCDC Assistant Director of Placemaking and Infrastructure, Doug Woodruff.
+For questions regarding this plan amendment, please contact CCDC Development Director, Doug Woodruff.